 There are many family-friendly spots you can use for relaxation beside a pub or a bar.

-Why You Should Not Frequent Bars or Pubs as a Christian
+Why You Should Not Go to Bars as a Christian

 As I said up there, there are many good reasons why you should not frequent or go to a bar or pub as a Christian, and I am going to be discussing the ones I can: